micmejia/bible-dump/NKJV/Revelation/Rev 20.md

 Then Death and Hades were cast into the lake of fire.
 This is the second [^d]death.

 ###### 15
-And anyone not found written in the Book of Life was cast into the lake of fire. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 501 Nelson Pl, Nashville, TN 37214 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences ### Footnotes [^a]: Revelation 20:4 M _the_ [^b]: Revelation 20:10 NU, M _where also_ [^c]: Revelation 20:12 NU, M _the throne_ [^d]: Revelation 20:14 NU, M _death, the lake of fire._
+And anyone not found written in the Book of Life was cast into the lake of fire.